 Divorce is tough.
-But choosing a collaborative lawyer to help you through the process can be the difference between an understandably emotional and unnecessarily traumatic experience.
+But choosing a collaborative lawyer to help you through the process can make a significant difference to what is an understandably emotional experience.

-A divorcee, who had first used a traditional family solicitor – and found tensions between him and his wife rapidly rising – before switching to a collaborative lawyer, recently disclosed: “With negotiation between the four of us, and some compromise, a settlement was agreed.
+As one divorcee, who had first used a traditional family solicitor – and found tensions between him and his wife rapidly rising – before switching to a collaborative lawyer, recently explained: “With negotiation between the four of us, and some compromise, a settlement was agreed.

-“The meeting was one of the most emotionally draining days of my life but had I embarked on the collaborative process from the start, a lot of the misunderstanding and the stress may not have happened.
+“The meeting was one of the most emotionally draining days of my life but had I embarked on the collaborative process from the start, much of the misunderstanding and the stress may not have happened.

 “We are fortunate that once we embarked on the collaborative process, we were able to bring things to a speedy conclusion.”